Top 12 questions you get as a hiring manager

 - Do you support remote work?

-I’m really happy to see that nowadays candidates are way more conscious about what’s important for them in a job – I remember how one-sided most interviews used to be say 10+ years ago and even in the rare occasions of candidates asking about the job it was mostly about tech only.
+I'm really happy to see that nowadays candidates are way more conscious about what's important for them in a job - I remember how one-sided most interviews used to be say 10+ years ago and even on the rare occasions of candidates asking about the job it was mostly about tech only.

 I really like these 12 questions as they resonate with me, most of the topics are personally also important to me which makes it really easy to be authentic when answering them.